table of contents (PART II) EDITOR’S NOTE: These titles are deliberately pretentious. Just for show.

 I’ll explain, of course.
 Like I said before, Ellis had a certain quasi-Wahhabist mentality about herself.
 Some people might read that statement as an exaggeration, or at the very least as a metaphorical use of the term.
 But when I described her as a Wahhabist, I was only half-joking.
 With her workaholism at its peak, she had truly become a religious fanatic of sorts.
 She started out as an ordinary Maltese Catholic, like everybody else in her family.
 But never content to be ordinary, her brand of Catholicism was augmented by a certain belief in destiny – the idea that she was put on this earth by the Ancient of Days for some specific purpose.
 What was that purpose, you may ask?
 Only He knew.
 But there was some type of purpose without question, and presumably it had something to do with becoming a billionaire.
 Her adherence to that belief became more and more pathological and twisted as the years passed.
 She would become fully convinced of her own exceptionalism, to a point where her God had been reduced to little more than a variation of herself, with Money and Power rounding out her trinity.
 In her blind zeal for attaining Larryellisonirvana, she had become every bit as irrational and doctrinaire as any jihadist, or one of those big-haired preachers on television.

 Speaking of which, I grew up out West, so I naturally know a thing or two about fundamentalism.
 My entire immediate family is fundamentalist, although every other generation apparently subscribes to a different dogma.
 While their parents before them were Baptist, my parents’ preferred denomination (as well as that of my siblings) is the Conservative Party of Canada.
 They talk intensely and lovingly about the Conservatives and what a friend we have in them and how great they art.
 They never talk about anything else.
 Why would they?
 There is no greater name than the Conservative Party of Canada and all of its provincial counterparts.
 It is the name above all other names.
 The greatest name they know.
 On Kelly the solid Block they stand, all other ground is sinking sand.
 As for them and their house, they will serve the Ford.
-Except I didn’t vote Conservative in the last two election cycles.
-Mostly because they’re easily the greater of two evils; the Liberals have nothing on them when it comes to corruption and sleaze and sheer contempt for humanity.
-At family get-togethers I’m an abomination before the Ford and I’m going straight to hell.
+Except I didn’t vote Conservative in the last two election cycles, so at family get-togethers I’m an abomination before the Ford and I’m going straight to hell.
 Whatever the Conservative version of hell is.
 You can let your imaginations run wild there.

 One of the signature traits of this way of thinking is its dependence on enemies to perpetuate itself.
 The fundamentalist’s understanding of Good is rickety and crippled and not strong enough to stand up on its own without some kind of support, and requires an Evil to serve as its crutches.
 These days, gays and Muslims (and sometimes Mexicans) fulfill the role of that Evil among those who regularly thump Donald Trump’s rewrite of the Good Book.
 But for a fleeting moment, let us imagine a scenario where the entire LGBTQ community, the worldwide Islamic faithful and every so-called “shithole country” instantly became nonexistent tomorrow, and all memory of these were erased from our minds not more than three milliseconds afterward, like somebody zapped all our brains simultaneously with a highly specialized type of magnet made from a rare type of metal found only on Titan that humanity has yet to discover.
 If hypothetically a scenario like this were to occur, the Franklin Grahams, Tony Perkinses and Charles McVetys of the world would simply find some other bogeyman to dehumanize and blame all the world’s problems on.
 Maybe they’ll manufacture a new Communist threat, or start going after the witches again.
 Perhaps the age-old smear campaign against the Freemasons will be given another whirl, or they’ll take to exhuming the putrefied remains of that silly old urban legend from way back in the day that told us of backmasked satanic messages lurking in every doe-eyed teenager’s favourite jams.
 Hell, they might even revert to that gold standard of all-purpose convenient scapegoats – the Jews.
 But whichever route they end up taking, it’s a given they’ll find someone to pick on, for the fundamentalist is deathly allergic to the whole concept of peaceful coexistence with neighbours who are not like them and have no desire to be like them.
 These are people who thrive on belligerence.